To inholland.nl Zoeken Login

 An introduction

 Dr Wina Smeenk has been professor of Societal Impact Design since January 2021 and is part of the Creative Business Research Centre.
 She works for parties such as Urban Leisure & Tourism Lab Amsterdam, SLUISLab Amsterdam and Sustainable Media Lab.
-The empathic co-design compass that she developed, as well as her mixed-perspectives methodologies and empathic handover method, will enable her to continue assisting the lab’s research work and reinforcing the lab’s design team.
+The Empathy Compass that she developed, as well as her Mixed-Perspectives Methodologies and Empathic Handover Method, will enable her to continue assisting the lab’s research work and reinforcing the lab’s design team.
 The ultimate aim is to create an inclusive city in which tourism and quality of life are in balance.

 Collaboration

 Co-design is an inherent part of a collaborative effort.
-Professor Wina Smeenk is keen to invite all those involved to come up with social innovations for the city.
-Meaningful design solutions can only be devised once the various perspectives (you, those actually involved and external experts) are represented.
-In the context of the lab, this automatically implies the involvement of residents, visitors, students, authorities and other for-profit and non-profit organisations.
+Wina is keen to collaborate with all those involved with social innovations for the city.
+Meaningful design solutions can only be devised once the various perspectives are represented.
+In research projects, this automatically implies the involvement of residents, visitors, patients, clients, students, authorities and for-profit and non-profit organisations.

 The Co-design Canvas